Jun.-Prof. Dr. Florian Weber

 Our teaching is informed by ongoing research into the complex and differentiated character of social reality, spatial, and boundary constructs.
 General insights into the objectives and trajectories of human geography go hand in hand with qualitative and quantitative methods.

-Starting in the upcoming winter semester 2020/2021, we will offer the major "Geographies of Europe" within the new study programs "European Studies".
+We offer the major "Geographies of Europe" within the new study programs "European Studies".
 Further courses are aligned to the requirements of the (discontinued) teacher training program in geography, to the historically oriented cultural studies programs (Bachelor HoK), as well as to the Master in Border Studies.